Guitar or Piano?

 That was not fun.
 Those lessons were excruciating, and I did everything I could to get out of them.
 But I did find myself fascinated with music and I tinkered endlessly with the piano when nobody was around.
 I paid attention to my lessons well enough to understand how chords worked and to remember the names of the notes.
 I even taught myself a few songs.

 Over the years, I’ve kept up my chops well enough so that if I sat at a keyboard today, I could still play something you would recognize as music.
-More importantly, the time spent with the piano gave me a kind of reference I could always look back to when things got confusing on guitar.
+More importantly, the time spent with the piano gave me a kind of reference I could always look back to when things got confusing on the guitar.

 I encourage you to consider this as only part of your research.
 You should read and learn everything you can about each instrument before making your choice.
-In this article, I will try to address some of the main issues, and hopefully by the time we are done your path will be more clear.
+In this article, I will try to address some of the main issues, and hopefully, by the time we are done your path will be more clear.

 Are Piano and Guitar Similar?